aws/s2n-tls/docs/USAGE-GUIDE.md

 In TLS1.2, the secret stored inside the ticket is the original session's master secret.
 Because of this, TLS1.2 session tickets are not forward secret, meaning that compromising the resumed session's secret exposes the original session's encrypted data.

-In contrast, in TLS1.3 the secret stored inside the ticket is derived from the original session's master secret.
+In contrast, in TLS1.3 the secret stored inside the ticket is _derived_ from the original session's master secret.
+The derivation uses a cryptographic operation that can't be reversed by an attacker to retrieve the original master secret.
 Therefore, TLS1.3 session tickets are forward secret, meaning compromising the resumed session's secret will not expose the original session's encrypted data.

 ### Keying Material Lifetimes in TLS1.2 and TLS1.3

-In TLS1.2, the server only issues a new session ticket when doing a full handshake.
-Therefore the lifetime of the keying material inside the ticket is tied to the lifetime of the key used to encrypt the ticket.
+In TLS1.2, a full handshake can issue a session ticket encrypted with a specific session ticket encryption key.
+Connections that resume using that session ticket will not issue new session tickets.
+Therefore, the lifetime of the original "keying material"-- meaning the lifetime of any secret derived from the original full handshake-- is limited by the lifetime of the session ticket encryption key.
+Applications can set the session ticket encryption key lifetime with `s2n_config_set_ticket_encrypt_decrypt_key_lifetime()`.

-In TLS1.3, the encrypted ticket has an explicit lifetime stored in it, after which the keying material inside cannot be re-used.
-Servers can call `s2n_connection_set_server_keying_material_lifetime()` to configure this value.
+In TLS1.3, connections that resume using a session ticket CAN issue new session tickets.
+This is because TLS1.3 tickets are intended to be single-use, and each ticket contains a different secret: see Session Resumption Forward Secrecy (with link).
+These new session tickets may be encrypted with newer session ticket encryption keys, allowing the original "keying material" to outlive the original session ticket encryption key.
+However, TLS1.3 enforces a specific separate "keying material" lifetime, which servers can configure with `s2n_connection_set_server_keying_material_lifetime()`.
+This effectively places a limit on how long sessions can be resumed before a new full handshake is required.

 ## Examining the Client Hello